 Perhaps more important is consistency.
 While several consumer-grade air quality monitors have a bias, especially after being run for multiple days, if that bias is consistent, we can still get extremely useful information.
 For example, if your reading for Carbon Dioxide suddenly skyrockets above what you are used to getting, you know you have a problem.

 Q: How much do air quality monitors cost?

 Air quality monitors can cost anywhere from around $80 to a few hundred dollars.
 Laboratory-grade air quality monitors can cost over $2,000 and quickly get into the several-thousand-dollar range.
 Routine maintenance and calibration can also become regular expenses for these high-level machines.
 Fortunately, our selection of the best air quality monitors has been tested against these professional machines and fares relatively well.

 Q: Can an air quality monitor detect mold?

 An air quality monitor can be a mold detector but won’t be able to tell you that you have mold.
 Molds are typically detected by PM10 sensors, but so are other particulate matters, like pollen.
 So, an air quality monitor that can test for PM10 particles will be able to detect mold particles in your air but not tell you that those particles are mold.

 Q: What is the best way to monitor air quality in industrial dusty rooms?

 The best way to monitor air quality in industrial dusty rooms is to get your dust problem under control quickly.
 At the point that you can actually see you have a problem with air quality, you are less in need of an air quality monitor and more in need of an air purifier.
-We’ve reviewed the best air purifiers for home and office, but I suspect most of them will work for smaller industrial rooms just as well.
+We’ve reviewed air purifiers for home and office, but I suspect most of them will work for smaller industrial rooms just as well.

 Final thoughts on the best air quality monitors